orbitalchicken/Roadmap/README.md

         nemo seeing RW volume as read-only and failing to write on it (in this case the user can write to the volume via command line but not via nemo) cinnamon slow to start after boot
-        track/troubleshoot vsync, compositing, unredirected windows and policy split nemo and desktop into multiple processes nemo desktop grid
+        track/troubleshoot vsync, compositing, unredirected windows and policy

     Cinnamon features/issues:
         add cinnamon-session (present but inactive) and cinnamon-settings-daemon to Launchpad/cinnamon-translations